 If the user ignores any security warnings and accepts the fake SSL Certificate and the MitM proxy CA as trusted, the user will successfully connect to the MitM proxy, initiate the SSL Sniffing and the SSL connection will become insecure.

 Let’s suppose that the user didn’t install any malicious software.
-When its browser receives the fake SSL Certificate, the browser will display a security message warning users to not trust the issuer of SSL Certificate. and will ask whether to include the fake MitM proxy certificate to its list of trusted certificates.
+When its browser receives the fake SSL Certificate, the browser will display a security message warning users to not trust the issuer of the SSL Certificate. and will ask whether to include the fake MitM proxy certificate to its list of trusted certificates.
 By rejecting the above request, the user stops the SSL Sniffing attempt, successfully protecting its secure SSL connection.

 Sadly, if attackers hacked the user’s computer and installed a virus, the browser may trust the MitM proxy as a valid CA. This entire process usually happens in the background and is invisible to the user.
-For this reason, it is crucial to secure your computer with a reliable anti-virus software.
+For this reason, it is crucial to secure your computer with reliable anti-virus software.

-If you have an anti-virus software protecting your computer, then your web browsers will alert you about the untrusted Certificate Authority and its certificate.
+If you have anti-virus software protecting your computer, then your web browsers will alert you about the untrusted Certificate Authority and its certificate.
 Please be careful and don’t trust any malicious MitM proxies.
 Always check the SSL certificate and its Certificate Authority in case of doubt.
 An SSL Sniffing attack is only possible because of users’ gullibility.
 For example, “I’ll just click OK to finally visit that website”.

 Remember that the purpose of an SSL Certificate is to secure the connection between you and the web server.
 This is why you should not allow any third-party interventions.
 SSL Sniffing may only happen if you ignore the warnings or make your computer susceptible to viruses and malware.
 Make sure to avoid any of these occurrences.